 \subsection{Dataset Statistics}

-The described data collection procedure resulted in a total of 3k enabling and 3k disabling preconditions for the 1k ConceptNet edges of type \emph{UsedFor}.
-After filtering low-quality responses and the factual sentences that were marked as \emph{Invalid} by expert collaborators, we ended up with around 5.4K high quality annotations.
-Our expert annotation results, on $10\%$ of the 6K annotations, show that in $93\%$ of the cases the crowd-sourced data contains informative responses, and only $5\%$ of the responses are irrelevant.
+This data collection procedure resulted in a total of 9k enabling and 9k disabling preconditions for each of the 1k ConceptNet edges selected for \emph{UsedFor}, \emph{Causes}, and \emph{Desires} relations respectively.
+After filtering out responses in low quality and those marked as \emph{Invalid} by crowd annotators, \CQ contains $12.4$K annotations ($6.6$K \emph{enabling}, $5.8$K \emph{disabling}).
+Our expert annotation on $10\%$ of the 6K annotations with \emph{UsedFor} relation showed that in $93\%$ of the crowdsourced responses are informative, whereas only $5\%$ of the responses are irrelevant.
+The quality of the responses is lower for the two other relations: $70\%$ informative responses for \emph{Causes} and $61\%$ for \emph{Desires}.
+This shows that the two relations are semantically more challenging to human annotators compared to a utility relation like \emph{UsedFor}.
+We also observed that on average it took the annotators $3.5$ times longer to submit a responses for these two relations, which confirms that \textit{UsedFor} is the most suitable of the three relations for associating \MCQs.

-Table~\ref{tab:CQ-stats} compares size of \CQ with other available resources for \MCQs.
-Although \CQ is smaller in size, it is the only resource that gathers both enabling and disabling preconditions with full grounding onto knowledge graph edges.